whily/notes/xps-archlinux.md

 select `中/半/汉/`, and then select `漢字 -> 汉字` to change from Traditional Chinese to Simplified Chinese.

-Run `ibus-setup` to configure the font size as well as the direction (horizontal vs vertical) of candicate box.
+Run `ibus-setup` to configure the font and size (in my case, `Source Han Sans CN regular 16`) as well as the candidate orientation.
+(horizontal vs vertical).
+If you get an error "ModuleNotFoundError: No module named 'gi'", there is a conflict between `anaconda3` and `ibus-setup`.
+First in home directory, run `chmod 000 anaconda3` to disable anaconda.
+Then run `ibus-setup` for configuration.
+Afterwards, run `chmod 755 anaconda3` to enable anaconda again.

 #### Wallpaper